ranganathanlab/pySCA/docs/source/get_started.rst

   in a newly installed pySCA distribution.
 Running the scripts below will output a processed alignment (\*.fasta or \*.an file) and pickle database (\*.db file) to Outputs/.
-Similarly, if you choose to output results to a Matlab workspace, the resulting \*.mat file will write to this directory. figs/
+Similarly, if you choose to output results to a MATLAB workspace, the resulting \*.mat file will write to this directory. figs/
   Contains a few figures that are loaded into the tutorials for illustration purposes.